genitrust/woc-reference-client/README.md

 The response with 201 will not be the newly created Ad object, the response will be an advertisement that was created sometime in the past by a device for this phone number.
 For example, {
 }
-DEVELOPER NOTE: consider returning the name of the device that created this!
-If no device, say that it was created on Wall of Coins . com.

 Things are "OK"; however, the advertisement was not created.
 Instead, this user has a previous advertisement already in the system.
 Before their new advertisement can be created by re-sending the POST /api/adcreate/ request, the API developer must give the end user a chance to:
 Review the old Advertisement to determine if they want to verify it, or Delete the old Advertisement.
-DEVELOPER NOTE: we need a function to "DELETE" advertisements.
-The "deleted" flag will be True :)
-DEVELOPER NOTE: how about the server only makes the user verify the advertisement if it was created within the last 48 hours?
 #### Status 301: Redirect
 To get a positive response status, be sure that you have the "/" slash at the end of the API endpoint URL!
 #### Status 400: Bad Request